JScott/robot_sweatshop/README.md

 - Docs on architecture
 - Easier way to run multiple workers
 - Mascot
-- take a look at beefcake for data versioning/serialization

 Beyond

+- Jenkins-to-Sweatshop job converting script
+- Take a look at beefcake for data versioning/serialization
 - Better logging for the processes
 - CLI configuration via chomp and/or flags
 - Common scrips such as git repo syncing and creating a job run ID (see: [sweatshop-tears](https://github.com/JScott/sweatshop-tears))